objcio/articles/2013-09-09-full-core-data-application.md

 	}

-With this, you don't have to think is the view visible or not – `commitChanges` will do the right thing in either case.
+With this, you don't have to think is the view visible or not – `commitChanges` will do the right thing in either case and there are no additional checks you need to do anywhere else in your code.

 ### Deletion